Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 The reliability of power sources is essential in SAW, since they are often subjected to 100 percent duty cycles at high welding currents.
 Duty cycle refers to the number of minutes out of a 10-minute period a machine can operate, so having robust and durable equipment is important in SAW applications.
 A power source needs to be able to operate at welding currents as low as 350 amps for thin materials and more than 1,000 amps for thick materials.

-Constant current (CC) and constant voltage (CV) can be used in the SAW process; CV equipment provides a consistent preset voltage, while CC equipment provides a consistent preset current.
+The SAW process can use constant current (CC) and constant voltage (CV).
+CV equipment provides a consistent preset voltage, while CC equipment provides a consistent preset current.
 Technology is now available to easily switch between the two with a single machine.
 There are also process modes such as CV+C available, which offer additional benefits for SAW depending on the application.

 Consider the consumables

-Solid and metal-cored wire are used for SAW, and depending on the application, each should be considered to achieve the desired results.
+SAW can use both solid and metal-cored wire.
+Depending on the application, operations should consider each to achieve the desired results.

-The wire and flux combination should be matched to best meet application requirements, and they must be classified and qualified together.
+The wire and flux combination should be matched to best meet application requirements.
+In addition, they must be classified and qualified together.
 Special flux/wire combinations are available to meet specific requirements of demanding industries.
 Flux can vary in its composition, and certain types of flux offer different mechanical properties, such as higher impact values.
 Flux grain size also influences carrying capacity and flux feeding and recovery.

 The welding parameters in SAW — arc voltage, welding current, travel speed, stickout, torch angle, wire diameter, wire feed speed and polarity — all influence the shape and quality of the weld and productivity, so it’s important to be aware of their individual and combined influence.